-Our fellows participate in clinical work throughout the year during which they are exposed to a wide variety of EEGs including extensive experience with ICU EEGs, surgical phase 1 and 2 evaluations, neonatal EEGs, and pediatric EEGs.
+Our fellows participate in clinical work throughout the year during which they are exposed to a wide variety of EEGs including extensive experience with ICU EEGs, surgical phase 1 and 2 adult and pediatric evaluations, neonatal EEGs, pediatric EEGs, and electrocorticography and functional cortical stimulation mapping.
 Trainees work with each faulty member during outpatient clinic rotations and have an opportunity to participate in our women with epilepsy clinic that is run jointly along with OB-GYN, pediatric epilepsy clinic, and responsive nerve stimulation (RNS) clinics.
 Fellows will also get experience programming vagus nerve stimulation (VNS) and deep brain stimulation (DBS) devices during outpatient rotations.
 We are proud of our diverse faculty with a wide variety of training backgrounds which creates for a wholesome learning experience for our trainees.

 Kiran Kanth, M.D.

 Fellows receive extensive and rich educational opportunities in the following:

 - Interpretation of scalp EEGs in the various settings- routine outpatient, ambulatory, inpatient, critical care, presurgical monitoring evaluations.

 - Medical management of epilepsy patients in inpatient and outpatient settings

 - Presurgical evaluations – utilizing various investigations like PET, ictal SPECT, Wada, MRI.